Fiscal Year (FY)

 - Export capabilities include moving the data to Excel and the graph to PowerPoint

-The Data and Visualize Circles option provides a user interactive feature for the visualization of terms present in the abstracts and title text of the projects in the search results.
+The Topics option provides a user interactive feature for the visualization of terms present in the abstracts and title text of the projects in the search results.

-The Circles View requires at least Internet Explorer 9 and works in all modern browsers - Click on a circle segment to view the corresponding list of project numbers and their titles.
+The Topics View requires at least Internet Explorer 9 and works in all modern browsers - Click on a topic cluster to view the corresponding list of project numbers and their titles.
 Use the hyper-link to view a projects detailed information.

 Initial display is a heat map of the project search results in the United States along with any foreign projects represented by blue circles.